GetStream/stream-chat-swift/docusaurus/docs/iOS/basics/logs.md

 title: Logs
 ---

+**By default, logs are disabled.**

 Using the Stream Chat SDK is straightforward, and you should have something running very quickly.
-First, however, you're likely to want to view the logs provided by the SDK.
-We surface most errors to the console from information, warnings and errors.
+If you like, you can view the logging provided by the SDK.
+When loging is enabled, we print most log messages to the console from information, warnings and errors.
 This also includes logs provided by the Stream Chat API.

-**By default, logs are disabled.**

 ![Screenshot shows Xcode with the customized logs in the console](../assets/log-messages.png)